Florianberger17/wikipedia_linkage_structure_NLP_research/readme.md

 The program is based on the project directory created using the "1_Program_Creation_Linkage_Graph" program and determines the network structure, starting from a defined, central point in the network.
 The result is the extension of the project directory and a file containing the network growth per time step.

 ## Further Research
 The programs can be used to create linkage graphs and import them to the graph database Neo4j in order to investigate semantic relationships between wikipedia sites.
-A possible starting point in further research is, for example, the investigation of text-representing centroids for created link graphs.
+A possible starting point in further research is, for example, the investigation of text-representing centroids (TRCs) for created link graphs.